rhetoric101/morse-tutor/README_for_refactoring.md

 ## DAC Sine Wave Output

-Here are some items that were modified for this:
+Here are some changes for the sine wave emulation:

+### New or modified variables:

     ```
 	#define DAC_PIN 25